php-integrator/atom-autocompletion/README.md

   * Autocompletion for class, interface and trait members.
   * Autocompletion of class, interface and trait names as well as their constructors.
   * Automatic adding of use statements when class names are autocompleted (with a somewhat intelligent positioning).
+    * Included is a command to sort the current use statements.

 ![GPLv3 Logo](http://gplv3.fsf.org/gplv3-127x51.png)